-Marcy Dembs focuses her practice in the area of estate planning, trust and estate administration, and estate-related litigation with a special interest in Supplemental Needs Trusts and the representative needs of the disabled.
+Marcy focuses her practice in the areas of estate planning, trust and estate administration, and estate-related litigation with a special interest in supplemental needs trusts and the representative needs ofindividuals with disabilities.
 Marcy has been practicing for over 30 years throughout Central New York while maintaining a large presence in the North Country, furthering her commitment to families and business owners in New York.
-Marcy serves as Co-Chair of the firm's Trusts & Estates Practice Area.
+Marcy serves as a Trusts & Estates Practice Area co-chair.

-Marcy is a strong supporter of the Women's Forum.
-As a mother of two, having practiced since 1985, she has seen firsthand the importance of an effort dedicated to support women and help them find balance in their family lives and practice.
+Marcy is a strong supporter of the firm's Women's Forum.
+As a mother of two who has practiced since 1985, she has seen firsthand the importance of an effort dedicated to support women and help them find balance in their family lives and work.

-- Successfully used Constructive Trust theory to recover life insurance proceeds wrongly diverted from decedent's children to surviving spouse in violation of children's mother's separation agreement with decedent.
+- Successfully used constructive trust theory to recover life insurance proceeds wrongly diverted from a decedent's children to the surviving spouse in violation of the children's mother's separation agreement with the decedent.

-- Successfully litigated to replace Trustee based on breach of fiduciary duty for lack of diversification of portfolio and excessive fees.
+- Successfully litigated to replace a trustee based on breach of fiduciary duty for lack of diversification of portfolio and excessive fees.

-- Created and funded numerous Supplemental Needs Trusts in Wills.
-Used post mortem judicial reformation and pursuant to regulations for inter vivos trusts to position disabled adults to qualify for critically needed governmental medical assistance.
+- Created and funded numerous supplemental needs trusts in wills.
+Used post mortem judicial reformation and pursuant to regulations for inter vivos trusts to position adults with disabilities to qualify for critically needed governmental medical assistance.

-- Successfully defended Will contest by decedent's immediate family in favor of Will beneficiaries in litigation involving choice of law principals and complex issues of proof.
+- Successfully defended a will contest by the decedent's immediate family in favor of the will beneficiaries in litigation involving the choice of law principals and complex issues of proof.

 - Routinely represents estate planning needs of non-citizens addressing unique estate and gift tax ramifications of their status.

 - Syracuse University College of Law, J.D., magna cum laude, 1985